yuliyaMaherramava/Mini-tasks/README.md

-# Mini-tasks
+# Mini-tasks realized on JS
-There you can see the tasks that i did by myself while learning JavaScript.